pixiiidust/semantic-ising/README.md

 ### Phase Transition Detection

-- The simulator now detects the critical temperature (Tc) using the log(ξ) derivative method.
+- The simulator detects the critical temperature (Tc) using the log(ξ) derivative method.
 - Tc is estimated by identifying temperature where the correlation length (ξ) collapses (the "knee" in the plot).
-- This is more robust and physically meaningful than previous Binder cumulant methods (All UI and analysis now annotate Tc at the knee, matching physical expectations.)
+- This provides a robust and physically meaningful detection of phase transitions.

 ---